The advanced guide to interior textiles and furnishing fabrics

 However, it needs special care to avoid fading, wrinkling or pilling.

-Silk also has a beautiful drape when used for curtains.
+Silk has a beautiful drape when used for curtains.
 It has a lovely sheen, which can be accentuated by adding a light backing fabric behind the silk.
 The right backing will give the silk more body.

 All about using cotton as upholstery fabrics